-Negotiators hunker down as Brexit talks hit final weeks
+UK pushes on with EU-reviled law as Brexit talks go to wire

-BRUSSELS (AP) — Amid the din of diplomatic diatribes, European Union and British negotiators hunkered down Tuesday to seek compromises on everything from fishing rights to business competition rules, in a belated attempt to broker a rudimentary trade deal following the U.K.’s departure from the bloc in January.
+BRUSSELS (AP) — European Union and British negotiators hunkered down Tuesday to seek last-minute compromises on everything from fisheries to competition in hopes of creating a post-Brexit trade deal.
+But the atmosphere was soured by U.K. lawmakers voting to let their government wriggle out of commitments it has already made to the bloc.

-A post-Brexit transition period ends on Dec.
-31, and Britain made already strained relations worse this month by announcing plans to breach the legally binding divorce agreement it signed on its departure from the bloc.
-The EU has responded by threatening legal action.
+The EU has threatened legal action if Britain does not drop a bill that breaches the legally binding divorce agreement the two sides reached late last year.
+U.K. lawmakers nonetheless voted 340-256 Tuesday to push the legislation past its last major House of Commons hurdle.

+Time is short for the U.K. and the EU to mend fences.
+A transition period that followed Britain’s departure from the EU on Jan.
+31 ends in less than 100 days, on Dec.
+31.

-“It is casting a dark shadow over the ongoing negotiations,” said German Europe Minister Michael Roth, whose country currently holds the EU presidency and, as the bloc’s economic engine, has a massive stake in a positive outcome for the Brexit trade talks.
+German Europe Minister Michael Roth, whose country currently holds the EU presidency, said Britain’s legislative maneuver was “casting a dark shadow over the ongoing negotiations.”

+As the bloc’s economic engine, Germany has a massive stake in a positive outcome for the Brexit trade talks.

 Roth said the withdrawal agreement had been crafted to preserve peace on the island of Ireland, where the U.K. and the EU have their only land border, between Northern Ireland and the Republic of Ireland.